|

 - Error simulation on failsafe function (timeout simulation of broken

-communication” of stop button pressed on the treadmill have to be made.
+status communication of stop button pressed on the treadmill have to be

-If “stop” button was pressed on the treadmill, also the load protocol on
+made.
+If stop button was pressed on the treadmill, also the

-the host PC-Software or system has to stop and must not continue to send
+load protocol on the host PC-Software or system has to stop and must not

 - Checksum and Acknowledgement have to be implemented in the interface